 Parish Pastoral Councils

-It is the policy of the Elphin diocese that each of the diocese’s thirty-eight parishes have a single Parish Pastoral Council.
+It is the policy of the Diocese of Elphin that each of the diocese’s thirty-seven parishes have a single Parish Pastoral Council.

 - The priest(s) of the parish (ex officio)

 - Any deacon assigned to minister in the parish (ex officio)

 - Any adult(s) employed by the parish to engage in pastoral ministry (ex officio)

 - One member of the Parish Finance Committee (ex officio)